jurek1oo/BlueIrisCmdJ/README.txt

-# blueiriscmdj under GNU gpl-2.0 licence --- https://opensource.org/licenses/gpl-2.0.php
+# BlueIrisCmdJ under GNU gpl-2.0 licence --- https://opensource.org/licenses/gpl-2.0.php

-This Java command line application controls and monitors Blue Iris security camera system.
+This is a Java command line application which controls and monitors Blue Iris security camera system.
-As a Java app it can run on Linux, Windos or Mac.
+As a Java app, it will run on Linux, Windos or Mac.

-This project started as Java port of blueiriscmd Python software written by Magnus Appelquist (https://github.com/magapp/blueiriscmd).
+This project started as a Java port of blueiriscmd Python application written by Magnus Appelquist (https://github.com/magapp/blueiriscmd).
 For a reference, Python 3.8 version is in doc/python directory.

-The current version 1.2.18 of blueiriscmdj has been extended, and covers all BlueIris API commands as defined in House Logix document - https://www.houselogix.com/docs/blue-iris/BlueIris/json.htm.
+The current version 1.2.18 of BlueIrisCmdJ has been extended, and covers all BlueIris API commands as defined in House Logix document - https://www.houselogix.com/docs/blue-iris/BlueIris/json.htm.

 All Java Classes have coresponding unit tests.
 For the tests to work,